ibm-cloud-docs/monitoring/monitor/monitoring.md

 You manage alerts in the *Alerts* view of the web UI.
 You can configure the table columns that are displayed in the *Alerts* view.
 Valid column options are *Name*, *Scope*, *Alert When*, *Segment By*, *Notifications*, *Enabled*, *Modified*, *Captures*, *Channels*, *Created*, *Description*, *Email recipients*, *For at least*, *OpsGenie*, *PagerDuty*, *Severity*, *Slack*, *WebHook*, *SNS topics*, *Type*, and *VictorOps*.

-See the [Alerts documentation](https://docs.sysdig.com/en/alerts.html){: external} for details on these and other topics related to alerting :
+See the [Alerts documentation](https://docs.sysdig.com/en/alerts.html){: external} for details on these and other topics related to alerting:

 * Configure an alert
 * Enable or disable an alert